 MP for Brent West

 Barry Gardiner is the Labour (Co-op) MP for Brent West, first elected in 1997.
-He currently sits on the Environmental Audit Committee (appointed 2024-10-28) and has previously served as a shadow minister for energy and climate change, as well as on a range of environment, energy and standards committees.
+He currently serves on the Environmental Audit Committee and has previously held roles such as a shadow minister for energy and climate change, reflecting a long-standing focus on environmental and public service issues.

 Generated 21 February 2026